Skip to main content

 Appeals against the decisions of the RRP will be considered by the RRP in accordance with Regulation 12 of the 2010 Regulations.

-An appeal against a decision taken by the Register Research Panel should be submitted to the Chair of the RRP who will pass it on to the relevant members of the Register Research Review Panel.
+A formal appeal against a decision taken by the Register Research Panel should be submitted to the Chair of the RRP who will pass it on to the relevant members of the Register Research Review Panel.

-The target processing time for holding a meeting and making a decision on an appeal will be within 60 calendar days of receipt of a validated appeal.
+The target processing time for holding a meeting and making a decision on an appeal will be within 60 calendar days of receipt of a validated formal appeal.

 The Register Research Review Group may decide to: